dahico-dk/UpdateLib/README.md

 # UpdateLib
-UpdateLib is a mini-project for downloading and unpacking download packages.
+UpdateLib is a mini-project for downloading and unpacking downloaded packages.

 The project resides in AutoUpdate/Form1.cs path.
 The necessary paths should be filled at app.config file for updating process.

 updatepath: The path of update files.

 processpath: The default path for starting project.
-Ex: @"C:\Program Files (x86)\BlaBlaService\blabla.exe".
+Eg: @"C:\Program Files (x86)\BlaBlaService\blabla.exe".

-processname:The default path of initial process of the program which will be updated(It'll be killed) Ex: "blabla" (just name as appears in task manager).
+processname:The default path of initial process of the program which will be updated(It'll be killed) Eg: "blabla" (just name as appears in task manager).

 installpath: Installation path.

-temppath: A temp path for temporary files(Files will be deleted after update).
+temppath: A temp path for temporary files (Files will be deleted after update).

 ```
 <add key="updatepath" value="[UPDATE-SERVER-PATH]" />